Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 • Government employees

-These individuals already receive social security benefits under other systems.
+These individuals already receive benefits such as insurance, pensions, and job security through other systems.

 Can Students Apply for E-Shram Card?